 If the update cannot keep up with the changes in an acceptable amount of time or the image service has to be changed frequently with different image properties, then the image service is not appropriate for caching.

-ArcMap normally applies a stretch to any raster data when it's added to the display, so you may notice that the image service doesn't look the same in a web application as it does in ArcMap.
-In order to make them look the same, you can export the stretch applied in ArcMap and add it to the image service before publishing and caching.
+When using ArcGIS Desktop, a stretch is normally applied to any raster data when it's added to the display, so you may notice that the image service doesn't look the same in a web application as it does in ArcGIS Desktop.
+In order to make them look the same, you can export the stretch applied in ArcGIS Desktop and add it to the image service before publishing and caching.